timescale/docs/mst/security.md

 recent evaluation report
 [is available for download][cloud-security-eval].

-Aiven is fully GDPR-compliant, and has executed Data Processing Agreements (DPAs) with relevant cloud infrastructure providers.
+Aiven is fully GDPR-compliant, and has executed data processing agreements (DPAs) with relevant cloud infrastructure providers.
 If you require a DPA, or if you want more information about information security policies, contact [Timescale Support][timescale-support].